Skip to content

 Live, In-Person & Live on Zoom:

-Thursday, June 22 from 7:00 - 8:00 PM
+Thursday, May 16: 7:00 - 8:00 PM

-Tom Clavin Discusses The Last Hill
+Meet Author Tom Clavin - Author of The Last Hill

 Live, In-Person & Live on Zoom:

-Join us for a special evening as national bestselling author Tom Clavin leads the discussion of his book The Last Hill: The Epic Story of a Ranger Battalion and the Battle that Defined WWII.
+Join us for a special evening as national bestselling author Tom Clavin leads the discussion of his book

 About The Last Hill: